Facility Update (May 11, 2019)

 While you are out enjoying the trails or overlooks don’t forget your birding check list to see what species you can find/hear in the park.
 Download our Birding Checklist Brochure Here.

 The 21st Century’s high-tech hide and seek is a great activity that can be done by oneself!
 Geocaching is an outdoor treasure hunting game for adventure-Using a GPS device, there are applications you can download right on your phone, participants hide and seek small containers called caches.
 There are currently more than 60 geocaches hidden in and around the Breaks Park area.
 With that being said, things are only as clean as the last person who touches them.
 With any activity that involves others handling something you will be touching, be sure to bring hand sanitizers along for your trip.

 To learn more about geocaching go here.

 If you have concerns or questions about your upcoming reservation, please call our Reservation desk at (276)865-4413.
 Please be sure to call before your reservation is scheduled to start.

 Last Updated: March 20, 2020 .

-For all reservations, overnight and day use, scheduled to start before April 20:
+For all reservations, overnight and day use, scheduled to start on or before June 10:

 - Reservations may be canceled and refunded less the $5 transaction fee up until midnight before the scheduled arrival date.